Can You Keep It Up for a Week?: Cast

+Background

+Elton Hawke, who is listed as a producer on the movie, is a pseudonym used by Kent Walton and Hazel Adair.
+Walton was a British television sports commentator, and Adair was the co creator of the soap opera Crossroads.
+The revelation was first broadcast in a 1975 episode of the TV documentary series Man Alive.

-Critical response
+Critical reception

 Writing for The Monthly Film Bulletin, David McGillivray listed the film's "fundamental deficiencies" as "dreary sexual encounters, rudimentary direction and 94 minutes of witless Old English puns (the title is a fair example)."
 He likened the "episodic" plot to those of other sex comedies Secrets of a Door-to-Door Salesman (1973) and Confessions of a Window Cleaner (1974).

+The Northern Echo said the film was a "ghastly near–blue bore", while Time Out Magazine called it an "embarrassing British sex comedy", and were also surprised "that it took as long as 12 days to shoot," and the Dorset Echo commented that it was just "yet another in an ever growing line of British sex comedies."
+Author Robert Murphy opined that it was an "endearing innocent sex–comedy that Atkinson directs with breezy good humour, and the film was a box–office success."